Thomas-Shephard/ubuntu-ansible-setup/README.md

     Open `initial_setup/vars/main.yml` and configure the server settings:
     - `new_user`: The username for your new, non-root user.
     - `new_user_password`: The password for this user.
     - `new_user_ssh_key`: Your public SSH key.
+You can generate one using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.
+After generation, display it with `cat ~/.ssh/id_rsa.pub`.
 This will be used to log in as the new user.
     - `ssh_port`: The port for SSH (defaults to `22`).
     - `webhook_secret`: A secret string for securing the GitHub webhook.
 It is recommended to generate a long, random string for this value (e.g., using `openssl rand -hex 32` or a password manager).
+    - `status_port`: The port for the service status webpage (defaults to `5001`).

 3.  **Run the Playbook:**
     Execute the main playbook to set up the server:
     ```bash
-    ansible-playbook -i inventory playbook.yml
+    ansible-playbook -i inventory playbook.yml --ask-pass --ask-become-pass
     ```
     After this playbook completes, you should log in to your server using the new user and SSH key.